mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 I took the moment to move closer to the two of them at the desk.
 Jathi was busy reading over the paper again and reciting what he was going to say.
 I glanced at it but couldn't read the writing from my distance.
 There was a scribbled drawing of a circle and some dots on it, but I couldn't make out what they were.

+Thimlu had seen me eyeing the paper and held me back from getting closer.
+"It would take far too long to explain," he said.
+"It's best if you didn't read it."

-The line opened and an unenthused maman spoke, "Conduit of the Heiko Senate, Assistant Pomri."
+The line opened and an unenthused woman spoke, "Conduit of the Heiko Senate, Assistant Pomri."

 "Pomri, I have an urgent message for Melna."